Discover Romantic Germany – Rhineland Palatinate

 Historical fairy-tale palaces and castles

 Enchanted ruins, magnificent castles and fairy-tale palaces: tales from times gone by and a magical atmosphere make a visit to Rhineland‑Palatinate a memorable experience.
 Discover Trifels Castle, where Richard the Lionheart was once held prisoner, or Eltz Castle on the Moselle, nestled deep in the forest.

 UNESCO World Heritage Sites

-Rhineland‑Palatinate’s excellent cultural credentials include four UNESCO World Heritage Sites and the Vulkaneifel UNESCO Global Geopark.
-The extraordinary structures and unique cultural landscapes, including the Roman remains in Trier, Imperial Cathedral in Speyer, Upper Middle Rhine Valley and cross-border Upper Germanic-Rhaetian Limes, make it unforgettable.
+Rhineland‑Palatinate’s excellent cultural credentials include seven UNESCO World Heritage Sites and the Vulkaneifel UNESCO Global Geopark.
+The extraordinary structures and unique cultural landscapes, including the the ShUM cities, the historic spa district in Bad Ems, the Lower German Limes, the Roman remains in Trier, the Imperial Cathedral in Speyer, the Upper Middle Rhine Valley and the cross-border Upper Germanic-Rhaetian Limes, make it unforgettable.

 City breaks in the Romantic Cities

 Situated between the Rhine and the Moselle, the Romantic Cities are the perfect excuse for a relaxing short break.
 They combine culture, wine and cuisine to create a very special experience: Trier is the oldest city in Germany, steeped in Roman history; Mainz is the wine capital and was home to the famous Johannes Gutenberg; Idar-Oberstein is an international metropolis of gemstone and jewellery manufacture; Speyer is the cathedral and imperial city in the heart of the Palatinate’s vineyards; Koblenz is where Father Rhine meets Mother Moselle; and Worms is the city of the Nibelungs and the backdrop of a heroic epic.